mdm123/ScriptableRenderPipeline/com.unity.render-pipelines.universal/Documentation~/upgrade-guide-7-2-0.md

 ```

-If have custom hlsl shaders and sample `_ScreenSpaceShadowmapTexture` texture, you must upgrade them to sample shadows by using the `GetMainLight` function instead.
+If you have custom hlsl shaders and sample `_ScreenSpaceShadowmapTexture` texture, you must upgrade them to sample shadows by using the `GetMainLight` function instead.

 For example: